 Inlays and Onlays are one of Dr. Goodman’s cosmetic specialties.
 When it comes to treating decay there are many options:

-- Resin fillings, bondings : White fillings, which are very popular and only require one visit.
-They can be done on small- to medium-size cavities.
-The teeth are filled instantly and you can eat and chew with them right after you leave the office.
+- Resin fillings, bonding: White fillings, which are very popular and only require one visit.
+They can be done on small to medium sized cavities.
+The teeth are filled instantly and you can eat and chew right after you leave the office.

 There are many options of what this material of choice can be, and the options are too numerous to list all of them.
 As a general guideline you can choose:

 - Gold Inlay (in back upper teeth): can last decades, barely visible.

 - Porcelain Inlay (tooth colored): can last a long time, very biocompatible and strong, looks beautiful.

 - Special Reinforced Resin (tooth colored fillings): very strong and durable and flexible to pressure from chewing and grinding.